If you don’t know history, then you don’t know anything.

 updated monitoring software

-published thousands of pages of improved maintenance manuals
+published thousands of pages of improved maintenance

 updated training devices